MHickey2/EssenChelle-Oils/README.md

 ### 29. Security Measures  <a name="security"></a>

 To ensure security on the site, only logged in users can access certain features on the site.
 A logged in user can add a product review or comment for a blog in the blog section.
 A superuser can add, updata and delete products within the admin panel.
 The superuser also has access to add, edit and delete products within the product pages.
 The superuser can add, edit and delete blogs in the admin panel but they can also access these capabilities within the blog page.
 Only the Admin/Superuser can access the admin Panel(would need sign in credentials).The Database URL and secret key are stored in the env.py file to prevent unwanted connections to the Database.
 As I was following the boutique ado walkthrough, I had not realised the secret key was commited in the early stages of the development, after doing my research into the issue and with the advice from CI, I generated a new key, and this was immediately put in the env.py file, making the other key obselete.
 All secret keys were included in the env.py file.
 Cross-Site Request Forgery (CSRF) Tokens are used on all Forms within the App for added protection.
-All keys needed for the inclusion of AWS, Cloudinary and Stripe were concealed for security purposes.
+All keys needed for the inclusion of the database, Cloudinary, Stripe and for Email were concealed for security purposes.

 <br>